python-boilerplate/uv-template/docs/features/code_quality/mypy.md

         ```

 ## Configuration
-The main settings are located in the `pyproject.toml` file.
+All configuration for Mypy in this template is located in [pyproject.toml](https://github.com/python-boilerplate/uv-template/blob/main/pyproject.toml) under the `[tool.mypy]` section.

 ---